-The East County AWP Project consists of four packages.
-Project construction is expected to begin in 2022, with the Program beginning to produce water in 2025.
+The East County AWP Project consists of five packages.
+Project construction began in 2022, with the Program beginning to produce water in 2026.

 Package 1 is the largest of the five packages.
 It includes a water recycling facility to treat 16 million gallons of water per day (MGD), an advanced water purification facility to purify 11.5 MGD (enough for 50,000 households), a solids handling facility, a product water pump station, and a new visitor’s center.
 Construction started in July 2022.
 Concrete work is underway on three digesters, aeration basin, primary and secondary clarifiers, deep structures, and pump station wet wells.
 As of mid-September 2023, approximately 50% of the concrete pour needed for the site was completed.
 Crews continue construction on the visitor’s center and solids handling facility with underground piping and conduits.
 The team is expected to receive the Division of Drinking Water (DDW) conditional acceptance letter on the Title 22 Engineering Report in October 2023.
 The contractors for this $614.6 million package are AECOM of San Diego and Lyles Construction Group of Temecula.
 Construction is expected to be complete in Fall 2026.

 Package 2 involves the construction of a 10 mile purified water pipeline from the AWP Plant to Lake Jennings, a dechlorination facility, and an inlet to Lake Jennings.
 Construction got underway in June 2022.
 The contractors for this $53 million package are Orion Construction of Vista and GHD of San Diego.
 It is expected to be complete by February 2025.